 Introduction to Monaca, Pennsylvania

 Monaca, Pennsylvania, in Beaver county, is 22 miles NW of Pittsburgh, Pennsvylvania.
-The town, which is included in the Pittsburgh metropolitan area, had 6,286 residents as of the 2000 census.
+The town is included in the Pittsburgh metropolitan area.

 Monaca and Nearby Attractions